rainydayjules/VisitingTales/Documentation/Diane.md

 <details>
 <summary>Details</summary>
 <par>
 Diane and Lewis are talking in front of the museum, with Lewis proudly talking about his town management.
 Then the player exits the museum and them.
-Lewis introduces the player.
+Lewis introduces the player and Diane to each other.
 Diane asks if the player visits the museum often.
 </par>
 </details>

 ### Two Hearts 1
-**Care Package for Jas**
+**Package for Jas**
 <br>
 Enter town map on a sunny Monday, Tuesday, or Wednesday between 2pm and 6pm